davidmreed/ktema-org-zola/content/articles/who-gets-to-be-an-authority.md

 Quick detour: it connects, I promise.
 The other space in which I do a lot of education is officiating roller derby.
 Derby has 100+ pages of rules and cases to interpret, supplemented by experience and convention.
 And that's the problem: what officials typically learn is an undifferentiated farrago of (varying) conventions, actual rules, and consequences that follow from actual rules.

 When I teach officiating, I tell learners I am going to teach them "why".
-I show them how to draw a line between a rule and practices that follow from it, how to differentiate convention from rule, and the reasons behind adoption of conventions - that is, how they support the goals of the rules.
-And I encourage them to probe practices whose natures they don't understand by asking for that "why" link back to the rules.
+I show them how to draw a line between a rule and practices that follow from it.
+I teach how to differentiate convention from rule.
+And I model how to take a convention and analyze it to find the underlying reasoning: we do this to support a rules-driven outcome, or because it's a pragmatic solution to a communication problem, or because it used to be required and inertia is powerful, or because _any_ convention is sometimes better than _no_ convention.

 In roller derby, I can do this because all participants have the rules as a shared touchstone.
 Software engineering does not have the same touchstone.
 Or perhaps more accurately, the line between touchstone and convention is much blurrier and admits more trade-offs than roller derby.
 Nonetheless, I think the same principle applies.